newatoms/beta/_private/scenarios/e-sports/pitches.md

 # Pitches for E-Sports

-- An interview with Brian Peele, competitive League of Legends player from Whitepoole who is on the famous team [ViPür].
+- An interview with Brian Peele, competitive Starcraft player from Whitepoole who is on the famous team [ViPür].
 How competitive gaming changed his life.

-- World Championships Series Starcraft, the Global finals this Saturday in Incheon, Korea this year, the winner takes home 1.2 million pounds and it's watched by X million people.
+- League of Legends Season 3 World Championship, the Global finals this Saturday in Berlin, Germany this year, the winner takes home 1 million dollar and it's watched by 32 million people.
 How did the Championships go?
-Who played and how come almost all of them are Korean?
+Who played?

 - Which competitive video gaming matches are the most exciting matches to watch live this month and why.